diegohaz/arc/README.md

 Generate components, redux stores, API endpoints and the entire project through a CLI utility (e.g. `$ yo arc:component`).

+## Forks

+*Did you fork this repo and made something different?
+Add it to this section and send a PR.*

 ## Why

 I've been a web developer for the past 14 years, and after dealing with IE vs. Netscape wars, `<table>` layouts and flash websites I can say we live now the best moment in web development.
 Web components are awesome and React makes it better.